tatey/LIFXHTTPKit/README.markdown

    If you power on one light target than all light targets which share the same underlying light are notified of the change.
 5. LIFXHTTPKit wraps the messiness of HTTP and JSON giving you type safety and idiomatic APIs for interacting with the LIFX HTTP API.
-The library itself has no external dependencies and wraps `NSURLSession`.
+This framework has no external dependencies and wraps `NSURLSession` making it a safe dependency to add to your project.

 ## Client Usage